 A tradition of warmth and friendship

-Everything is supervised by counselors who end up becoming friends of the children and young people who go to these summer camps.
-According to Ana Maria Ferreira, Deputy Director of Social Affairs at EDP Valor (in charge of the EDP summer camps), 'Counselors must have adequate training, as well as a certain behavioral and age profile.
-Once the educational management company selects these counselors, we always validate their CV and profile'.
+Everything is supervised by counsellors who end up becoming friends of the children and young people who go to these summer camps.
+According to Ana Maria Ferreira, Deputy Director of Social Affairs at EDP Valor (in charge of the EDP summer camps), 'Counsellors must have adequate training, as well as a certain behavioral and age profile.
+Once the educational management company selects these counsellors, we always validate their CV and profile'.

-And every year there is a deeper mutual understanding between EDP officials and summer camp counselors, many of whom are employees' children.
-'They spent their summers in our summer camps and got the bug, and therefore they decided to have specific training as counselors (because regardless of their academic studies, counselors must have specific training) so they could become monitors in the summer camps where they spent their vacations,' says Ana Maria Ferreira.
+And every year there is a deeper mutual understanding between EDP officials and summer camp counsellors, many of whom are employees' children.
+'They spent their summers in our summer camps and got the bug, and therefore they decided to have specific training as counsellors (because regardless of their academic studies, counsellors must have specific training) so they could become monitors in the summer camps where they spent their vacations,' says Ana Maria Ferreira.

 It is this proximity that helps children keep the feeling of longing for home at bay.
 And for the little ones who are not prepared to spend two weeks away from their parents, there are also one-week slots to facilitate the transition and encourage autonomy.

 Freeing kids from technology

 Each summer camp season is planned one year in advance to ensure the best material conditions (facility improvements, new acquisitions, etc.) but also a healthy balance between play and learning.